 Q3.
 Does reletting affect credit?

 It depends.
 Only if something goes wrong and you're still responsible for unpaid rent or damages.
-Always get everything in writing.
+Always get everything in writing, especially when dealing with a lease transfer or replacement tenant.

 Q4.
 What are the consequences of breaking a lease?